Broken or Unbalanced Bites

 Do you need to fix your bite?

-Don’t ignore your unbalanced or broken bite.
-If you are experiencing problems with your bite, call (858) 451-3110 to schedule an appointment with Pearls of Dentistry.
-Our top-rated dental practice has experience fixing broken bites in San Diego and the surrounding areas.
-Take the first step toward your best smile.
+Don't overlook your imbalanced or fractured bite.
+If you are having issues with your bite, make an appointment at Pearls of Dentistry by calling (858) 451-4413.
+Our well-regarded dental office has repaired broken bites in San Diego and the surrounding areas.
+Start down the path to your greatest smile.